FrederikSchaff/Lsd/src/lsddev/readme.md

 LSD uses a DSL (domain specific language) implemented via c preprocessor macros.
 All core LSD DSL macros reside in [`src/fun_head.h`](../fun_head.h).
 Any new user facing functionality should follow the standards implicitly provided by these macros, but have their own header file (and source files).

 It is planned to cover, step-by-step, all existing macros in special test models.
-These test modles are automatically compiled and executed with simple tush scripts (see below).
+These test modles are automatically compiled and executed with simple [Tush](https://github.com/darius/tush) scripts (see below).
 This ensures that a) it is easy for a reviewer to understand, from a user perspective, what those macros accomplish and b) the macros have been tested extensively.
 This is an additional requirement to a user facing documentation and user facing example models / tutorials.

 A guide and example for "plugin" extensions to LSD will follow in future.

-See [developer-setup](developer-setup.md) for detailed instructions on how to setup a developer environment with artistic style (formatting) and tush (DSL testing).
+See [developer-setup](developer-setup.md) for detailed instructions on how to setup a developer environment with artistic style (formatting) and Tush (DSL testing).
+You need Tush

 ## Testing